The bugle is an instrument originally made from animal horns, shaped like a coil, and now used as a brass instrument commonly used in the military.

 What is bugle remembrance day?

-On November 11 people pay respects to members of the army from World War 1 with a moment of silence and songs like the Last Post call that it’s played before the silence.
+On November 11 people pay respects to members of the army from World War 1 with a moment of silence and songs like the Last Post call that is played before the silence.

 What is a bugle call?